What is SPLICE Institute?

 - Friday, June 2: Deadline for participant composers writing a new work to send the collaborating performer a semi-final score and any other necessary materials required for rehearsal prior to the meetings that will occur at SPLICE.
 Composers should only expect minor changes to be possible after the start of SPLICE, since all participants will be busy during the week.
 This will also be the deadline for all participant composers to send all necessary performance materials and technical information via a Google Form to SPLICE.

-What is SPLICE’s role within the collaborative process for composers and performers working together to premiere a piece at SPLICE?
-What does SPLICE recommend and require regarding this process?
+What is the Institute’s role within the collaborative process for composers and performers working together to premiere a piece at the Institute?
+What do you recommend and require regarding this process?

 Outside of the deadlines indicated under important dates, SPLICE allows participants to find a collaborative process that works for them.
 Communicating and figuring out how to work together is largely the responsibility of the participants; however, each collaborative team will be assigned a faculty member who will contact the collaborative team during the collaborative process.
 Also, all individuals collaborating on a new work will meet together with a faculty member during the afternoon on Sunday, June 11th.
 We are dedicated to facilitating these collaborative processes and hope that attendees at SPLICE will form relationships that result in future collaborations and projects.
 We do suggest the following regarding the collaborative projects that will premiere at SPLICE: